How to Divide Dahlia Tubers to Get More Plants

 Neck: the section connecting the tuber and crown; dahlias will not grow if the neck is broken

-Disclosure: This post contains affiliate links.
-This means that if you buy through my links, I could earn a small commission, at no extra cost to you.
-I only discuss products that I love and think you’ll love, too.
-I’m glad you’re here and thanks for reading!
+Affiliate Disclosure: This post contains affiliate links.
+By purchasing through my links, I may earn a small commission at no extra cost to you.

 What You Need to Divide Dahlia Tubers